-Heather Webster of Medomak Valley High School in Waldoboro is the teacher of the year for Lincoln County, Tonya Prentice of Woodstock Elementary School for Oxford County, Kristy Dube of Bangor’s Fourteenth Street School for Penobscot County, Jessica Gregory of Piscataquis Community High School for Piscataquis County in Guilford, Bree Candland of Mt.
-Ararat High School in Topsham for Sagadahoc County, Jenny France of the Somerset Career and Technical Center for Somerset County, Sara Pendleton of the Captain Albert Stevens School in Belfast for Waldo County, Debra Carver of Jonesport-Beals High School for Washington County and Robert Westerberg of York High School for York County.
+Heather Webster of Medomak Valley High School in Waldoboro is the teacher of the year for Lincoln County, Tonya Prentice of Woodstock Elementary School for Oxford County, Kristy Dube of Bangor’s Fourteenth Street School for Penobscot County, Jessica Gregory of Piscataquis Community High School in Guildford for Piscataquis County, Bree Candland of Mt.
+Ararat High School in Topsham for Sagadahoc County, Jenny France of the Somerset Career and Technical Center in Skowhegan for Somerset County, Sara Pendleton of Captain Albert Stevens School in Belfast for Waldo County, Debra Carver of Jonesport-Beals High School for Washington County and Robert Westerberg of York High School for York County.

 Like school instruction for the past months, the ceremony recognizing these teachers happened remotely last Thursday.
 Educate Maine Executive Director Jason Judd reminded those watching that Teacher Appreciation Week was celebrated the week before.